christinerose/gibbr.org/blog/hillingar/index.md

 Materialization can be used to create a kind of lock file for this resolution, which can be committed to the project to avoid having to do IFD on every new build.
 An alternative may be to use opam's built-in version pinning^[[github.com/RyanGibb/hillingar/issues/4](https://github.com/RyanGibb/hillingar/issues/4)].

-This still doesn't support building our MirageOS unikernels, though.
+This still doesn't support building our Mirage unikernels, though.
 Unikernels quite often need to be cross-compiled: compiled to run on a platform other than the one they're being built on.
-A common target, Solo5^[[github.com/Solo5/solo5](https://github.com/Solo5/solo5)], is a sandboxed execution environment.
-It essentially acts as a minimal shim layer to interface between unikernels and different hypervisor backends.
+A common target, Solo5^[[github.com/Solo5/solo5](https://github.com/Solo5/solo5)], is a sandboxed execution environment for unikernels.
+It acts as a minimal shim layer to interface between unikernels and different hypervisor backends.
 Solo5 uses a different `glibc` which requires cross-compilation.
-MirageOS 4^[[mirage.io/blog/announcing-mirage-40](https://mirage.io/blog/announcing-mirage-40)] uses the Dune build system^[[dune.build](https://dune.build)], which supports cross-compilation through toolchains; a host compiler is installed in an opam switch (a virtual environment) as normal, and a target compiler^[[github.com/mirage/ocaml-solo5](https://github.com/mirage/ocaml-solo5)] is created by modifying the host compiler.
+Mirage 4^[[mirage.io/blog/announcing-mirage-40](https://mirage.io/blog/announcing-mirage-40)] uses the Dune build system^[[dune.build](https://dune.build)], which supports cross-compilation through toolchains; a host compiler is installed in an opam switch (a virtual environment) as normal, and a target compiler^[[github.com/mirage/ocaml-solo5](https://github.com/mirage/ocaml-solo5)] is created by modifying the host compiler.
 But the cross-compilation context of packages is only known at build time, as some metaprogramming modules may require preprocessing with the host compiler.
-To ensure that the right compilation context is used, this means we have to provide all our sources' dependencies to Dune.
+To ensure that the right compilation context is used we have to provide Dune with all our sources' dependencies.
 A tool called `opam-monorepo` was created to do just that^[[github.com/tarides/opam-monorepo](https://github.com/tarides/opam-monorepo)].

 We extended the `opam-nix` project to support the `opam-monorepo` workflow with this pull request: [github.com/tweag/opam-nix/pull/18](https://github.com/tweag/opam-nix/pull/18).

 This is very low-level support for building Mirage unikernels with Nix, however.
 In order to provide a better user experience, we also created the Hillinar Nix flake: [github.com/RyanGibb/hillingar](https://github.com/ryanGibb/hillingar).
-This wraps the MirageOS tooling and `opam-nix` function calls so that a simple high-level flake can be dropped into a MirageOS project to support building it with Nix.
+This wraps the Mirage tooling and `opam-nix` function calls so that a simple high-level flake can be dropped into a Mirage project to support building it with Nix.
 To add Nix build support to a unikernel, simply:
 ```bash
 # create a flake from hillingar's default template